Your Career Path Is a Journey — Are You Navigating?

 There are many ways to consider your path, including getting feedback from supervisors and mentors, engaging in individual reflection (through journaling, for example), and creating a community of like-minded planners for discussions.
 Just like planning, career reflection considers vision and goals (the ends) and the strategies for achieving them (the means).

 You can't make a blueprint for your career, however, like an old-fashioned master plan.
 The work environment is too dynamic for that, and more importantly, your goals and perspectives change over time.
 Neither you nor the world will hold still for that kind of career planning.
-Instead, consider Lew Hopkins' metaphor of planning as paddling a canoe in a moving stream — you don't control current, but you do have a paddle.
+Instead, consider Lew Hopkins' metaphor of planning as paddling a canoe in a moving stream — you don't control the current, but you do have a paddle.
 It is better to choose how you navigate the stream than let the current carry you where it will.
 Canoers assertively seek the smooth, deep water in the flow — and you should too.

-Consider developing your own career infographic.
+Consider developing your career infographic.
 Miguel's infographic shows that not all his jobs were ideal, individual mentors were key, and professional development played a major role, leading to a satisfying job in health planning.

-Read previous installments of this blog series, "A Guide for the Idealist," here.
 This blog series is amplified in Richard Willson's book, A Guide for the Idealist: How to Launch and Navigate Your Planning Career.
 The book includes perspectives, tools, advice, and personal anecdotes.
 It is available now at Routledge, Amazon, and most retailers.

 Top image: A smartphone displaying a compass app.
 Pixabay photo (public domain).